 Our research touches on topics such as sustainability, natural resource preservation, design, construction, architecture, and energy:

-- Pavement Engineering and Highway Materials
+- Structural and Architectural Materials

 - Analysis/Design of Structural Systems and Smart Structures

 - Construction and Design-Construction Integration

 - Physical and Chemical Treatment Processes

 Visit our faculty members’ bio pages to learn more about their individual current and ongoing research interests.

 The groundbreaking research we pursue in the Civil, Environmental, and Architectural Engineering (CEAE) department happens in the state-of-the-art labs in our newly renovated building, along with labs in a new academic building nearby.
 Here, you’ll see undergraduate and graduate students and faculty collaborating to find solutions to civil engineering problems that affect us all, such as eradicating pollution from our water and soil and ensuring safe, sustainable structures, using up-to-the-minute equipment and methods.

 This teaching and research laboratory is an impact laboratory used to explore the behavior of materials and components in collisions.